-Personally, I started journaling some years ago, as part of the Morning Papers practice of The Artist’s Way.
+Personally, I started journaling years ago, as part of the Morning Papers practice of The Artist’s Way.
 I've written notebooks full of journal entries related to personal growth, gratitude, creative development, project ideas, personal insecurities, blocked traumas, to-do-lists, goals, dreams and much more.

 What are the benefits of journaling?